vrmarcelino/CCMetagen/README.md

   -h, --help            show this help message and exit -i INPUT_FP, --input_fp INPUT_FP
                         Path to the folder containing CCMetagen text results.
-                        Note that files must end with ".res.csv" ad the folder should not contain other .res.csv files -t TAX_LEVEL, --tax_level TAX_LEVEL
+                        Note that files must end with ".csv" and the folder should not contain other .csv files -t TAX_LEVEL, --tax_level TAX_LEVEL
                         Taxonomic level to merge the results.
 Options:
-                        Closest_match (includes different genes for the same species), Species (Default), Genus, Order, Class,
+                        Closest_match (includes different genes for the same species), Species (Default), Genus, Family, Order,
-                        Phylum, Kingdom and Superkingdom -o OUTPUT_FP, --output_fp OUTPUT_FP
+                        Class, Phylum, Kingdom and Superkingdom -o OUTPUT_FP, --output_fp OUTPUT_FP
                         Path to the output file.
 Default = merged_samples -kr KEEP_OR_REMOVE, --keep_or_remove KEEP_OR_REMOVE